-Geographical factors Schools Response We have a close proximity to the metro station KS2 classes during the academic year visit Safety works which talks about the dangers in and around the metro stations Social and economic factors Schools Response Pupils playing with older children from the middle school We teach pupils about personal safety and making the right decisions about their behaviour beyond school.
-Peer Group factors Schools Response Pupils have older siblings who may be influential to younger family members.
+Geographical factors School's response We have a close proximity to the metro station and a river KS1 classes during the academic year visit Safety works which talks about the dangers in and around the metro stations and water In our geography curriculum, classes walk around the local area and water safety is discussed.
+Social and economic factors School's response Pupils play with older children from the middle school We teach pupils about personal safety and making the right decisions about their behaviour beyond school.
+Peer group factors School's response Pupils have older siblings who may be influential to younger family members.
 Our curriculum teaches pupils about the issue of 'peer pressure'.
 Pupils engage in different scenarios and are given choices to make through role play.
 Pupils are taught to be confident and assertive through our PSHCE curriculum.
 We also engage in a full week of 'anti-bullying' activities and we high profile this with our school community.
 We encourage any child feeling pressurised to 'talk it out' with an adult or share via our three houses boxes.
-Home factors Schools Response Lots of our pupils are connected to the internet at home and regularly use gaming devices to engage in online games with their friends.
-Through our Computing Curriculum, pupils are taught about online safety.
+Home factors School's response Lots of our pupils are connected to the internet at home and regularly use gaming devices to engage in online games with their friends.
+On transition to middle school at the end of Year 4, some of our children are given mobile phones Through our Computing Curriculum, pupils are taught about online safety.
 Every pupil has signed our 'Acceptable Use' contract.
 Parents sign an 'Acceptable Use' contract too.
 Our external computing advisor also delivers specific workshops in relation to any online or mobile phone incident.
 This proactive and responsive approach allows us to target certain groups of pupils or individuals and gives us the flexibility to respond to school incidents.
 Parents are also given the opportunity to meet our advisor and talk with him during our parental workshops during 'online safety' week.
+Our computing and PSHE curriculum in Year 4 teaches children about the benefits and risks of technology and how to use this safely.